 My husband is a funny boy.
-He leaves for work by 6 a.m. – before the newspaper would be delivered – so he stops for a paper on the way to work to read while on a break.
+He leaves for work by 6 a.m. – before the newspaper would be delivered – so he stops for a paper on the way to work to read while on break.
 He always brings the paper home, and I read it in the evening.
-That’s just what I was doing one night last week, when I turned the page and saw this note written on the photo featuring a local woman and her Potato Cabbage Soup:
+That’s just what I was doing one night last week, when I turned the page and saw this note written on the photo featuring a local woman and her Potato Cabbage Soup.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

 I made a number of changes, of course, like using bone broth rather than water, and cream instead of milk.
 I also sautéed the onions in bacon fat and added some hot pepper flakes.
 Oh, yeah!